zp-4/zp-4.github.io/_posts/2023-08-21-Adguard-installation-on-OPNSense-Firewall.md

 In yesteryears, specific browser extensions rose to prominence by autonomously intercepting and obstructing advertisement and tracking components.
 While these extensions proved (and continue to prove) effective, website owners contested them, making the task of content blocking progressively more arduous.
-Additionally, these extensions operate within the confines of your web browser, signifying that your computer establishes connections to the internet before the extension can intervene.
+Additionally, these extensions operate within the confines of your web browser.

 This is where a new breed of ad blockers, functioning at the network level, come into play.
 One such solution is AdGuard Home, accompanied by counterparts like Pi-hole and NextDNS.